LudwigBoussaroque/DRY_NAM/README.md

 - Execute the `1.
 Initializing the data frame`
 - Execute the `2.
 Load the functions`
-- Then execute wether `3.a.
+- Then decide whether to execute `3.a.
 Execute the functions with 'lapply'` or `3.b.
-Execute the functions with 'parallel'` wether
+Execute the functions with 'parallel'`.

 ## Citation